- 10.2.15 Minimum Protection Standards (MPS)

 Executive Order, Classified National Security Information (EO 13526)

-The FMSS Associate Director, Security Policy, is responsible for planning, developing, implementing, evaluating, and controlling the requirements set forth by this IRM.
+The FMSS AD, Security Policy has oversight for planning, developing, implementing, evaluating, and controlling the requirements set forth by this IRM.

 Normal Security (NS) — All information which has not been identified as requiring High Security or Special Protection.